 Legal Liability Compliance

 Release of Liability, Waiver of Claims and Assumption of Risks Agreement - Volunteers are required to accept the agreement before engaging in volunteer activities at the University.
 This agreement is incorporated in two places in Better Impact.
 To insert these statements, they must be added into the Step One: Policy Statement section of the application form at the department level.
 Additionally, a Custom Field created at the Enterprise level is included automatically on every application.
-To ensure the volunteer has accepted the agreement, Administrator’s must approve the Custom Field before the applicant can be accepted as a University volunteer.
+To ensure the volunteer has accepted the agreement, Administrator’s must approve the Custom Field before the applicant can be accepted as a University of Calgary volunteer.
 This record is included on the volunteer’s Better Impact profile, should they wish to reference it later.

 For a current version of the Release of Liability, Waiver of Claims and Assumption of Risks Agreement go to the Enterprise Document Library in Better Impact, or the Risk Management & Insurance website